A beginner typically has no riding skill and has never ridden a motorcycle, scooter or moped.

 Riding in a straight line sounds pretty basic, well, because it is pretty basic.
 Depending on your skill level your ability to ride in a straight line will vary from shaky to smooth.
 At the lower end of the scale you might see the learning beginner riding slowly and wobbling as they try to maintain their balance until they gain enough speed for stability.
 On the upper end of the skill scale, you probably won't notice anything remarkable, except possibly the comfort level of the rider.

 The process for shifting gears seems quite simple when read or explained.
 However, to the beginner it can be difficult to learn and master.
 The smooth shift from one gear to another, especially shifting to a higher gear, requires the timely coordination of throttle, clutch and shift lever.
-Most problematic for most beginners is the smooth use of the clutch and completing the shift quickly - before loss of momentum.
+Problematic for most beginners is the smooth use of the clutch and completing the shift quickly - before losing momentum.

 Stability is a key factor in turning.
 Most riders give little thought to the process when riding at speed.
 That is, until the enter a curve too fast or with improper lane position.
 Slow-tight turns are the nemesis of many riders — even seasoned riders.
 Regardless, it's all about keeping the motorcycle stable all the way through the turn.